Petrus Steyn: Afrikaanse Taalmonument

-An Afrikaans Language Monument was created out of stones stacked by visitors on 14 August 1975, in celebration of the centenary of the Afrikaans Language.
+An Afrikaans language monument was created out of stones stacked by visitors on 14 August 1975, in celebration of the centenary of the Afrikaans Language.

 Ox Wagon Wheel Monument

-The Ox Wagon Wheel monument was erected in 1938, during the centenary celebrations of the Great Trek.
-Here, ox wagon belonging to Sarel Cilliers left its tracks as well as footprints by participants are preserved on a concrete slab.
-The above two monuments are found at the town civic centre at Dirkie Uys square, named after Dirkie Uys, the son of Piet Uys who led a punitive expedition against the Zulus after they killed Piet Retief and his 70 men at Dingane's kraal (settlement).
+The Ox Wagon Wheel Monument was erected in 1938, during the centenary celebrations of the Great Trek.
+Here, an ox wagon belonging to Sarel Cilliers left its tracks.
+These, as well as footprints by participants, are preserved on a concrete slab.
+These two monuments are found at the town civic centre at Dirkie Uys square, named after Dirkie Uys, the son of Piet Uys who led a punitive expedition against the Zulus after they killed Piet Retief and his 70 men at Dingane's kraal (settlement).

-Hooggelegen Monuments
+Hooggelegen monuments

 On the R707 towards Frankfort, at a farm called Hooggelegen, three monuments of historical significance are found.
 These commemorate the 1938 centenary of the Great Trek and the rebels who died during the Maritz rebellion of 1914.

-Dutch Reformed Church Sandstone parsonage
+Dutch Reformed Church sandstone parsonage

 The sandstone parsonage of the local Dutch Reformed Church was the place where a portion of the 1933 Bible translation from Dutch to Afrikaans was completed by Reverend Steyn who was responsible for the books of Acts and Johannes and lived in the parsonage from 1930 to 1933.
 The parsonage was declared a national monument in 1988 and is situated on Du Plessis street.

 Heritage Sites

-Petrus Steyn grave yard
+Petrus Steyn graveyard

-The family grave yard of Petrus Steyn was laid out in 1898 under the oak tree and the area is now part of the Rhino Heritage Park.
-The oak tree is the oldest known tree in town.
+The family graveyard of Petrus Steyn was laid out in 1898 under the oak tree and the area is now part of the Rhino Heritage Park.
+This is the oldest known tree in town.